Office: 227 Fine Arts

 Phone: (731) 881-7408

 Yeung holds a Doctor of Musical Arts in voice performance and a Master of Music in music theory from Michigan State University, a Master of Music in voice performance from Texas State University, and a Bachelor of Arts in voice performance from Hong Kong Baptist University.
-Her mentors include Meredith Zara, Richard Fracker, Melanie Helton, Leonore Sergi, John Belisle, and Siu-Kwan Chan.
+Her mentors have included Meredith Zara, Richard Fracker, Melanie Helton, Leonore Sergi, John Belisle, and Siu-Kwan Chan.
 She is an active member of the College Music Society and the National Association of Teachers of Singing (NATS).
 She is currently the secretary and treasurer of the Memphis Chapter of NATS, and a board member of the Tennessee State Chapter of NATS.
 Her upcoming work includes songs commissioned for soprano and oboe, written by composer Jenni Brandon, to premiere in March 2018.

 Friends of Music